PhilippVWC/init.vim/README.md

 # Neovim resource file and binaries
 This project serves as a personal container for self-made binaries and command-line utilities.
-Additionally it comes with Vimscript resource files and snippets that are in cross platform use.
-This project is basically for personal use.
+Additionally it comes with Vimscript resource files and snippets that are in cross-platform use.
+This project is basically made for personal use.

 ## Neovim and vimscript
 This git project contains a neovim resource file **init.vim**, that depends on the installation of [Junegunns Vim-plug plugin](https://github.com/Junegunn/vim-plug).
-It contains some functions and key maps, that I prefer.
+It contains some functions and keymaps, that I prefer.

 ## Binaries
 The directory **bin** is composed of some executables in first place made for Darwin